 - Customers are not that easily fooled.
 They learn to recognise that even a dealer of Persian rugs will eventually run out of “special holidays” and occasions to celebrate with a sale.
 They are quick to adjust their attitudes toward a discount sales price and sale signs if they perceive evidence of overuse, which reduces the credibility of discount claims and makes this pricing cue far less effective.

 - The guide does not have legal teeth to be enforced.
-It will be the courts who will decide if a violation has been committed.
+It will be the courts that will decide if a violation has been committed.

 - The guide is too broad.

-- No clear procedures on a specific advertising practice.
+- No clear procedures on specific advertising practice.

 - It gives little advice on the planning of marketing campaigns and pricing promotions.

 - Without clear rules, it is open to interpretation and could be disadvantageous to the public.

 For a comprehensive view on driving pricing strategies to maximise growth in 3 months,